kylemanna/blog.kylemanna.com/_posts/2016-10-13-syncthing-relay-docker-container.md

 If you have a server on the Internet with spare bandwidth (100GB+/mo) and want to host a public relay, then read on!

+If you need a server, then checkout [Digital Ocean's $5/mo server using my magical promo code](http://do.co/2dDbq8r) and you'll get a $10 credit to start with.

 ## Traditional Methods

 The traditional way to hose the Syncthing Relay is to build the binary with a Go compiler and run it locally.
 If you're lucky, there is a pre-built binary available or a package for your Linux distribution.
 This works fine for most people, but I like to keep services contained as they are easier to update and are somewhat isolated from my primary operating system.